 Jersey City, NJ 07306

-- Alumni Engagement Officer
+- Communications Officer

-- Associate Director of Recreation and the Recreational Life Center
+- Assistant Director of Residence Life

 - Director of Voices of Praise Gospel Choir